Top 12 Dorm Room Essentials for Freshmen (2026)

 This backpack laundry bag is a great dorm essential that will work for most students.
 It has padded straps and is adjustable to accommodate regular and extra bulky loads.
 Available in loads of colors, it is made from durable Oxford cloth and can also be used as a travel or storage bag.

-6. Shower Caddy (Amazon)
+6. EUDELE Shower Caddy (Amazon)

 Students who make the trek down the hall with shampoo, conditioner, toothbrush, toothpaste, floss, soap dish, soap, deodorant, and a towel need to bring a shower caddy to college.
-For students who share a bathroom with suitemates, this item can be left off the list if they can leave their toiletries in the bathroom.
+For students who share a bathroom with suite-mates, this item can be left off the list if they can leave their toiletries in the bathroom.

 Expert Tip: Women students, in particular, might also want a bathrobe or towel wrap to wear for the walk to the communal shower rather than trying to keep a towel wrapped around them as they carry a shower caddy filled with all of the above.
 A bath wrap or terrycloth robe will help with drying off as they walk back to their room.

-7. Shower Shoes: Adidas Unisex Slides (Amazon)
+7. Adidas Unisex Slides (Amazon)

 Whether walking down the hall to the bathroom or using the one they share with suitemates, shower shoes are a must-have dorm essential.
 Dorm and bathroom floors are gross and these Adidas unisex slides are lightweight, quick-drying and have plus cushioning.
 These are the #1 bestseller on Amazon in the category of “Men’s Athletic & Outdoor Sandals & Slides.”
 Available in many colors.

-8. Storage Solutions: IRIS Weathertight Storage Bins (Amazon)
+8. IRIS Underbed Storage Bins (Amazon)

 Dorm rooms only have so much built-in storage.
 That’s why under-bed storage containers are necessary to store bedding, extra socks and underwear, and toiletries.
 Before buying, find out as much as you can about the room to maximize this precious space.
 Iris makes lots of different shapes and sizes of bins so try to find out how high the bed is lofted before you make your purchase.

-9. Surge Protector: Belkin 12 Outlet Surge Protector (Amazon)
+9. Anker Power Strip Surge Protector (Amazon)

-10. Water Bottle: Owala Water Bottle (Amazon)
+10. Owala Water Bottle – 24 ounce (Amazon)

 We love these Owala bottles are our favorites, and they’re available in numerous sizes and designs, all of which are cheerful!

-11. First Aid Kit: Johnson & Johnson First Aid Kit (Amazon)
+11. Johnson and Johnson First Aid Kit – 160 pieces (Amazon)

 If you want a ready-made first aid kit, this one is very complete.
 With 160 pieces, it includes standard first aid supplies: Neosporin, Benadryl Itch-Stopping topical cream, Tylenol Extra Strength acetaminophen pain reliever caplets, and a Bengay Non-Medicated Instant Cold Pack.